utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ## Pinning collections to workspaces

+> Pinning collections to workspaces is available on Postman Free, Basic, and Professional plans.

 You can pin collections to a workspace for quick access.
 On the workspace's **Overview** tab under **Pinned collections**, select the pin collection icon <img alt="Pin collection icon" src="https://assets.postman.com/postman-docs/v10/icon-pin-collection-v10.14.0.jpg#icon" width="16px">, then select the collection you'd like to pin.

 <img alt="Pin collection to workspace" src="https://assets.postman.com/postman-docs/v10/pinned-collections-v10.14.jpg"/>